njgreen3/Thesis/README.md

 The command "dvipdf NG_Thesis.dvi" can convert the dvi into a pdf.

-To do this on a windows machine requires Miktex or something.
-I'm not really sure.
+To do this on a windows machine I have been using TeXstudio software.